 This is where you need to explain - the 'elevator pitch' - what your idea is about.
 You should work hard to refine this, as this is where the 'sell' comes to life.
-And keep working on it, because we do limit your work could to 100 words.
+And keep working on it, because we do limit your work to about 100 words.

 This is where your idea starts to take shape, and potential partners can see where it might be used.100 word maximum.